daurnimator/lua-http/doc/index.md

 Each headers object has an index by field name to efficiently retrieve values by key.
 Keep in mind that there can be multiple values for a given field name. (e.g. an HTTP server may send two `Set-Cookie` headers).

 As noted in the [Conventions](#Conventions) section, HTTP 1 request and status line fields are passed around inside of headers objects under keys `":authority"`, `":method"`, `":path"`, `":scheme"` and `":status"` as defined in HTTP 2.
-As such, they are all kept in string form (important to remember for the :status field).
+As such, they are all kept in string form (important to remember for the `":status"` field).

 ### `new()` <!-- --> {#http.headers.new}